What is happening?

 - Information relating to transport documentation

-- The area of catch (which exclusive economic zone (EEZ) the catch occurred in and whether there is interest from a regional fisheries management organisation (RFMO)
+- The area of catch (which exclusive economic zone (EEZ) the catch occurred in, if any catching took place in the high seas and whether there is interest from a regional fisheries management organisation (RFMO)).

 2. What is changing – Catch Certificate Data Upload users

-Previously, we contacted you about the new start date of the fishing trip field for users who use the data upload journey to create their Catch Certificates and to introduce a new csv file structure that can be used.
+Previously, we contacted you about the new start date of the fishing trip field for users who use the data upload feature to create their catch certificates and to introduce a new csv file structure that can be used.

-We are now updating this new version of the csv file to include gear type used and area of catch information.
-From September the service will accept both the current csv file structure and the new version until January 2026, when use of the new version will be mandatory.
+We have now updated this new version of the csv file to include gear type used and area of catch information.
+The FES service will accept both the current csv file structure and the new version until January 2026, when use of the new version will become mandatory.

-We will be issuing detailed guidance to support data upload users and publishing this on our Gov.uk pages.
+We have issued detailed guidance to support data upload users and publishing this on our Gov.uk pages.

 3. What is changing – Processing Statement